jcvviljoen/php-stability-metrics/README.md

 ## Overview

-Stability is a PHP-based tool designed to analyze and calculate the stability of software components.
+Stability is a PHP-based tool designed to analyse and calculate the stability of software components.
 It leverages clean architecture principles and stable dependency metrics to provide insights into the maintainability and robustness of your codebase.

 ## Installation